 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-Inventory levels of homes under \$200K and those between \$200K and \$300K have both fallen dramatically (-30%, -30%) over the past two years.
-Some of those homes have appreciated into higher price segments, though inventory levels in the \$300K - \$400K price range have also declined (-5%) over the past year.
-The only price range where there are more homes for sale now as compared to a year ago is the \$400K+ price range where inventory levels have risen 13%.
+Inventory levels of homes under \$200K and those between \$200K and \$300K have both fallen dramatically (-27%, -38%) over the past two years.
+Some of those homes have appreciated into higher price segments, as inventory levels in the \$300K - \$400K price range have increased by 8% over the past year.
+The only price range where we have not seen a change in inventory levels is the \$400K+ price range where inventory levels have neither risen nor fallen over the past year.